 We generated a computational model that will describe resistant signalling pathways of EML4-ALK V1 and V3a/b developed by ALK inhibition, to predict drug response and new targets of each variant in response to ALK inhibition.
 We jointly have established a successful beginning for this project to developed a modelling platform, called BioMASS, to estimate the parameters of our model describing the biological processes of the EML4-ALK signaling.
 We have extended the current project and we plan to predict patient responses to ALK drugs by using a newly developed framework called Pasmopy developed by Mariko's group.
+We are currently exploring the signalling differences between the EML4-ALK V1 and V3 and their dynamic changes upon ALK inhibition.
+The current model suggests that EML4-ALK V3 activates signalling predominantly via PI3K/AKT signalling pathway versus the EML4-ALK V1.
+On the other hand, EML4-ALK V1 signals mostly through the RAS/MAPK signalling pathway.
+We aim to identify the key signalling targets within the EML4-ALK V1 and V3, and explore ways to target them for a precise treatment of those patients.

 An extension to the current mathematical model, we will focus on the interactions between adaptor/signalling proteins and EML4-ALK fusion proteins.
 We will be able to determine the dynamic interactions between those in the presence of ALK-TKIs such as lorlatinib.
 We can also explore how long they reside within the EML4-ALK condensates by live cell imaging and by measuring their intensity under those conditions.
+The experimental data will be incorporated into the mathematical modelling and explore how adaptor signalling complexes bind to ALK condensates and altered the activation of downstream signalling pathways under growth stimulation and ALK inhibition.